 It’s considered one of the best ways of improving the energy-efficiency of your home, as by design it can access difficult spaces such as cavities in walls and attics.

-However, some 300,000 homeowners in the UK who have installed spray foam insulation in their homes are now finding themselves in a tight spot, with banks putting restrictions on mortgages to properties which have it installed, and lenders refusing to offer equity release on such homes.
+However, some 300,000 homeowners in the UK who have installed spray foam insulation in their homes are now finding themselves in a tight spot, with banks putting restrictions on mortgages to properties that have it installed, and lenders refusing to offer equity release on such homes.

 In the Republic, the Sustainable Energy Authority of Ireland (SEAI) continues to offer grant funding for this type of insulation – but building surveyors have their own warnings for Irish homeowners.